24 delicious reasons to visit Greece

 Souvlaki (Σουβλακι)

-Souvlaki are spld as skewers straight from the grill.
+Souvlaki are sold as skewers straight from the grill.

 Roberto Machado Noa/LightRocket/Getty Images